m-djawadi/m-djawadi/README.md

-# Mahdi Javadi
+# Hi there!
+I'm Mahdi 👋

-## Data Scientist & Researcher

-🔍 **Professional Focus:** Transforming complex data into actionable insights and developing impactful solutions.

-🧠 **Research Interests:** Large Language Models, Time Series Forecasting, Causal Inference

-🔭 **Current Projects:**
-- Load Forecasting Dashboard Implementation
-- RAG-based Financial Report Analysis System
-- Data-driven Influencer Pricing Model Development

-📊 **Impact Areas:** Human-centered AI applications in Healthcare, Marketing Analytics, and HR Intelligence

-👥 **Collaboration Opportunities:** Open to projects involving Machine Learning, Retrieval-Augmented Generation, or Visual Analytics implementations using Streamlit, Power BI, or Azure.

-🎓 **Education:**
+🙋‍♂️ About Me: I'm a data scientist and engineer with a passion for solving complex problems and building impactful tools.
+My work bridges analytics, machine learning, and real-world decision-making.
+🧠 Always Learning: Deeply curious and constantly exploring—currently into LLMs, forecasting, and causal analysis.
+🤝 Collaborative by Nature: I enjoy building things that matter—especially with others.
-- MSc in Data Science
-- MSc & BSc in Industrial Engineering
+🎓 Background: I hold an MSc in Data Science and dual degrees in Industrial Engineering (MSc & BSc).

-💬 **Professional Mentorship:** Available to discuss career transitions into data science, technical portfolio development, and academic pathways.

-## Technical Expertise

-**Languages & Tools:**
-Python • SQL • R • Streamlit • Power BI • Flask • Docker • Azure • Git • scikit-learn • XGBoost • Selenium
+💬 Let’s Connect: Happy to chat about data science journeys, research ideas, or cool side projects.
 ---

 ### 📁 Portfolio
-All projects are available on [GitHub](https://github.com/m-djawadi) and showcased at [m-djawadi.github.io](https://m-djawadi.github.io/)
+All projects are on [GitHub Repo](https://github.com/m-djawadi?tab=repositories).
+---

 ### 🚀 Languages
 <p>